itteco/iframely/docs/IFRAMELY.JS.md

       ]
     }

+The format of this JSON object is given in [API description](http://iframely.com/gateway/api).

-This is parsed JSON object.
-You can use `data.meta` to get page meta attributes or `data.links` to render some objects from the page.
+You can use `data.meta` to get availe meta attributes of your `uri` or `data.links` to render some widgets from it.

-#### Render links
+## Render `links` Widgets

+You would need to make a choice which links/widgets you'd like to render from a list given in the response code.
+Please, refer to [Iframely Protocol](http://iframely.com/oembed) spec.

-Each link in result from previous example can be rendered:
+Each link in API response from previous example can be rendered in a following way:

     // Iterate through all links.
     data.links.forEach(function(link) {

-        // Call generator to create html element for link. var $el = $.iframely.generateLinkElement(link, data);
+        // Call generator to create html element for a link. var $el = $.iframely.generateLinkElement(link, data);

         // Add element to body.